Eugenia Errázuriz: Later life and death

 Eugenia Errázuriz returned to Chile, at some point in the period 1947 to 1950.
 She died in Santiago.
 In one account, it was in 1951, hit by a car while crossing a street at the age of 91.

 Taste

-Portrait of Eugenia Huici Arguedas de Errazuriz.
-Jacques-Emile Blanche.
-Dixon Gallery and Gardens.

 Eugenia Errázuriz played hostess to artists and writers at her villa in Biarritz, "La Mimoseraie".
 Jean Cocteau introduced Blaise Cendrars to her.
 Around 1918 he visited and, taken with the simplicity of the décor, was inspired to write the sequence of poems D'Oultremer à Indigo (From Ultramarine to Indigo).
 He stayed in a room decorated with murals by Picasso.